Numerios/NumiRP/README.md

 ### Download
 Newest: Version 1.0.5 - [_HERE_](https://dl.dropboxusercontent.com/u/3743471/mods/NumiRP-1.5.2-1.0.5.jar)
+If you want any changelogs, look into the version bump's commit description :)

 ### License
 This mod is licensed under the MMPL - Minecraft Mod Public License version 1.0.1